2002–03 Divizia C

 The 2002–03 Divizia C season was the 47th season of Divizia C, the third tier of the Romanian football league system.

-Starting next season, Divizia B will consist of three groups of sixteen teams, while Divizia C will feature nine groups of fourteen teams each.
-The top two teams from each Divizia C group, along with the four best 3rd-placed teams (a total of 20 teams), will earn promotion.
+The format was maintained with eight series of sixteen teams each, with each series played in a double round-robin format.
+At the end of the season, twenty teams were promoted to Divizia B — the top two teams from each Divizia C series, as well as the four best third-placed teams — as the second tier was expanded into three groups of 16 teams each.

-Meanwhile, the bottom three teams from each group, along with the four lowest-ranked 13th-placed teams (28 teams in total), will be relegated and replaced by the 42 county champions.
+At the same time, the bottom three teams from each series, along with the four lowest-ranked 13th-placed teams, twenty-eight teams in total, were relegated and replaced by the forty-two county winners, as Divizia C was reorganized into nine groups of fourteen teams each.